The Empath: Filming

 Filming began on Thursday, July 25, 1968.
 There was a delay due to Shatner, Nimoy and Kelley being unhappy with elements of the script, and various injuries and illnesses including Kelley suffering a back spasm.
 The scenes on the surface of the planet were filmed first, then the cast and crew moved to Paramount's giant Marathon stage 1, dressed as the surrealistic underground chamber.
 Guest star Kathryn Hays recalled, "A cyclorama went around the entire studio set right up against the walls and that, along with the floors and ceilings, was painted black, so it looked like we were out in space."
 Filming finished on Friday, August 2, one full day behind due to the problems at the start of the shoot.
 This was to be cinematographer Jerry Finnerman's last Star Trek episode; he had been with the show since the first episode.
 This was also the only Star Trek assignment for director John Erman.
 He did not enjoy the experience, due to Shatner and Nimoy wishing to direct themselves.
 Erman later said, "Nobody was like Bill and Lenny.
 I don't remember any other actors saying what those guys said, which was, 'Oh no, my character just wouldn't do that.'
 That was the ultimate put down for a director."
 Guest star Alan Bergmann recalled, "Mr. Shatner and Mr. Nimoy seemed to be in conflict.
 They struggled over better camera positions and made life difficult for the director."

 Music

 "The Empath" has a distinctive music score, composed by George Duning.
 His use of the Yamaha organ was, according to the composer himself, the first time that the electronic instrument (newly arrived from Japan) was featured in a Hollywood film score.
-The enchanting theme for Gem was used in many subsequent episodes during tender, romantic scenes.
+The enchanting theme for Gem was used in multiple subsequent episodes during tender, romantic scenes.